How to Create Snapshots of Your Simple Hosting Instance¶

-- a daily snapshot kept for 24h
+A daily snapshot kept for 24h

-- a daily snapshot kept for 48h
+A daily snapshot kept for 48h

-- a weekly snapshot kept for 7 days
+A weekly snapshot kept for 7 days

-- a weekly snapshot kept for 14 days
+A weekly snapshot kept for 14 days

-To restore your website files from a Snapshot, start by logging into your instance using sFTP.
+To restore your website files from a snapshot start by logging into your instance using sFTP.

-Once you’re at the root of your instance’s disk, browse to the “snapshot” directory.
+Once you’re at the root of your instance’s disk browse to the “snapshot” directory.

-Your snapshot directory’s contents will look like:
+Your snapshot directory’s contents will look something like this: